Recite, Reconstruct, Recollect: Memorization in LMs as a Multifaceted Phenomenon: Memorization Taxonomy

 The existing memorization literature agrees that the duplication of a sequence across the training corpus is strongly correlated with its memorization~\citep{Lee2021DeduplicatingTD, Kandpal2022DeduplicatingTD}.
 For example, LMs produce verbatim copies of bible quotes or software licenses that are commonly duplicated.

 We consider a sample to be a recitation candidate if it is highly duplicated in the training corpus.
 Model perplexity is a good predictor of memorization on rare sequences because the perplexity distributions are more different on memorized and unmemorized data with few duplicates (Fig. \ref{fig:kl_vsd_dupes}).
 For highly duplicated sequences, however, perplexity is no longer a good predictor of whether the sequence is memorized or not.
 We therefore define a recitation candidate as a sequence with at least 6 duplicates because the three-way relationship between perplexity, memorization, and duplicate count differs before and after that maximum divergence point.
+We test this threshold against others in Appendix~\ref{sec:thresholds} and find that it matches or beats examples of other small thresholds.

 LMs memorize a wide variety of highly duplicated texts, as shown in the example of Appendix \ref{sec:example_tables}.
 Recited natural language text largely comprises webpage boilerplate text, liturgy, and software licenses or other legalese.
 Table \ref{tab:category_examples_nl}, which includes random samples of natural language recitation, includes all of these common cases.
 Recited code text, as seen in Appendix \ref{tab:category_examples_code}, is largely web development (HTML, CSS, JavaScript, etc.) boilerplate that describes common elements or derives from popular webpage templates.